bbauska/Coursera-Bootstrap/readme.md

 And notice how this information fades in when you select that particular user.

-But, of course, if you are happy with this, then that\'s fine, we can stop at this point.
+But, of course, if you are happy with this, then that&apos;s fine, we can stop at this point.

 But I would like to nicely define a real tab around this.

-This is where I\'m going to apply a few CSS attributes, properties to this particular tab here, so that it\'s nice, clean tab structure being defined there.
+This is where I&apos;m going to apply a few CSS attributes, properties to this particular tab here, so that it&apos;s nice, clean tab structure being defined there.

-Let\'s create a few CSS properties for this.
+Let&apos;s create a few CSS properties for this.

 The last step, switching to styles.css.

-After the navbar inverse, I\'m going to introduce the CSS classes for the tab content, so I specify for the tab-content, border-left: 1px solid DDD.
+After the navbar inverse, I&apos;m going to introduce the CSS classes for the tab content, so I specify for the tab-content, border-left: 1px solid DDD.

-And I\'m going to apply the same for border-right and bottom.
+And I&apos;m going to apply the same for border-right and bottom.

-I don\'t need to apply to the top because the top is governed by the tab navigation already.
+I don&apos;t need to apply to the top because the top is governed by the tab navigation already.

 And then let me give a padding of 10 pixel all around, and then save the changes.

-Let\'s go and take a look at our web page after this.
+Let&apos;s go and take a look at our web page after this.

 Switching back to our page, now you see a nice, clean tab-like structure being created.